-The File upload question supports all file types (with a maximum file size of 10MB).
+The File Upload question supports all file types (with a maximum file size of 10MB).
 So, for example, you could ask your respondents to send you an MP3 file with their demo tape, a DOC file with their resume, or a photograph in JPEG format.

 People can upload files from their mobile device.
 If they’re viewing the typeform on a phone or tablet they can either upload a photo from their library or snap a picture with the camera and upload it.

-Now enter your question text.
+2. Now enter your question text.
 In this case, we’re asking the person to upload their CV.

-Flicking the ‘Description’ switch lets you add a description underneath your File upload question.
+4. Flicking the ‘Description’ switch lets you add a description underneath your File upload question.
 For example, you might want to add a sentence that explains the 10MB file restriction.

-If you’d like to allow people to upload multiple files to your typeform, select ‘Question Group’ from the Blocks menu, then add separate File upload questions within this group, inserting text for each question.
+6. If you’d like to allow people to upload multiple files to your typeform, add a Question Group from the Blocks menu, then add separate File upload questions within this group, inserting text for each question.

 How to handle files bigger than 10MB

 If the respondent needs to upload a file that’s larger than 10MB to your typeform, you can ask them to upload the file to a repository service – like Dropbox or Google Drive – and let them paste the link into a Website question type.
 This will allow you to collect the links and download the files later on.